mebubo/gpted/README.md

 They are based on a non-llm expander based on a hardcoded list of possible expansions, so they are very easy to write, straightforward to interpret, and run very fast.

+### Limitations of the decoder-only approach

+The main limitation of using decoder-only models like GPT or Llama for this task is the unidirectional attention.
+It means that we are not using the context on the right of the word.
+This is especially problematic at the start of the text: the first tokens get very little context, so the the probabilities we get from the model are not very useful.
+The obvious solution is to use a model with bi-directional attention, such as BERT.
+This will be covered in the part 2 of the post.

 ### Other potential possibilities / ideas
 - Instead of using a local model, investigate using an API of a provider that exposes logprobs e.g. replicate

+## Part 2